Incorporation (linguistics): Cherokee

-Cherokee language is a language spoken by the Cherokee people, and is an Iroquoian language.
-Noun incorporation in Cherokee is very limited and the cases are lexicalized.
-All of the noun incorporation in Cherokee involves a body part word and few nouns, and to make up for the lack of NI, Cherokee has a system of classificatory verbs with five distinct categories.
+Cherokee is spoken by the Cherokee people and is a member of the Iroquoian family.
+Noun incorporation in the language is very limited and the cases are lexicalized.
+All of the noun incorporation in Cherokee involves a body-part word and few nouns; to make up for the lack of NI, it has a system of classificatory verbs with five distinct categories.

+Sora

+The Austroasiatic language of Sora spoken in India and Nepal is mildly polysynthetic.
+Sora allows multiple incorporated nouns in a single verb and incorporated nouns in serialized verb structure.
+One negative-TAM or plural subject prefix can be added before verbs.

+Tangut

+The extinct Sino-Tibetan language of Tangut (spoken in the Western Xia) has few attested cases of syntactic noun incorporation: